rokroskar/spark_workshop/README.md

 # spark workshop materials
 Materials for an introductory workshop to using Spark in data processing.

+## Prerequisites

+To work with this material, you will need:

+* a python installation including ipython and ipython notebook.
+    * python packages: numpy, scikit-learn, scipy, itertools (note: make a miniconda script that grabs all the dependencies)
+* spark -- grab a hadoop 2.6 compiled binary from http://spark.apache.org/downloads.html

+## Using this material

 Notebooks can be downloaded and run on a local machine or any spark cluster.
+The notebooks are created using `ipython` `v3.1.0` and will probably not work with earlier versions.

+Once you have `ipython` installed, you can simply type

+    > ipython notebook

+in the base directory and select the notebook you are interested in.
+Alternatively, you can view the notebooks as slides by using the notebook conversion feature of ipython:

+    > ipython nbconvert --to slides --post serve <notebook_path>

+This will convert the notebook to html and display the slides in your browser using the [Reveal.js](https://github.com/hakimel/reveal.js/) library.

 ## Outline
 ### Basics